Subscribe to Blog via Email

 Are you nodding your head at these issues?
-I also suspect quite a few of you will therefore enjoy reading an article which has given me the inspiration and motivation to update this blog post.
-It’s about a lady who has major abdominal issues through surgery and illness (inflammatory bowel disease (IBD)) and to me this sounds like a worse condition than many NET patients endure.
-She too looks outwardly healthy but this illness is clearly a major disability.
-I’d like to think this type of incident is not that common but her response to it was magnificent, well written and apparently it went viral.
+I also suspect quite a few of you will therefore enjoy reading an article that has given me the inspiration and motivation to update this blog post.
+It’s about a lady who has major abdominal issues through surgery and illness (inflammatory bowel disease (IBD)) and to me, this sounds like a worse condition than many NET patients endure.
+She too looks outwardly healthy, but this illness is clearly a major disability.
+I’d like to think this type of incident is not that common but her response to it was magnificent, well written, and apparently, it went viral.
 What great publicity that must have been for IBD.

 Read the post here, it’s brilliant with credit to Sam Cleasby (So Bad Ass): CLICK HERE TO READ